impira/impira-python/README.md

 **NOTE: This SDK is currently under active development and is likely to break backwards compatibility between point releases.
 We will update this disclaimer when this changes.**

+## Full documentation

+Below is an abbreviated set of documentation to help you get started.
+You can visit the full documentation by visiting the [Impira SDK docs](https://impira.github.io/impira-python/index.html).

 ## Requirements

 This SDK is tested with Python 3.8+ on Mac OS X and Linux systems.
 We have users using Windows as well; however, this scenario is not tested automatically.
 Please reach out if you run into any issues on Windows or another platform.